dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/interfaces/simplified-capture-vision-settings.md

 ## roi

- Represents the region of interest (ROI) as a quadrilateral.
-It defines the coordinates of the ROI.
+Specifies the specific area (known as region of interest, or roi) within the images that will be targeted by the capture process.

 ```typescript
 roi: Dynamsoft.Core.Quadrilateral;